matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 #### Quiz.
-**1. True or False: If a Google Cloud IAM policy gives you Owner permissions at the project level, your access to a resource in the project may be restricted by a more restrictive policy on that resource.**
+**1. True or False: If a Google Cloud IAM policy gives you Owner permissions at the project level, your access to a resource in the project may be restricted by a more restrictive policy on that resource?**
 - False, policies are a union of the parent and the resource.
 - If a parent policy is less restrictive, it overrides a more restrictive resource policy.